RyanShort13110/dbz-api/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

-⚠ App has been taken down from cyclic hosting.
+⚠ Api has been taken down from cyclic hosting.
 I will be hosting the app using a different platform as soon as I have time.
 I apologize for any issue this may cause with your projects! ⚠
 <br>
 This is a simple API that sends DBZ character data to client devices from a server hosted with Cyclic.